AxonIQ/axon-server-plugin-api/README.md

 ### Snapshot

 For snapshots there are interceptors around the storing of snapshot and interceptors for reading snapshots.
-Before storing a snapshot, Axon Server executes all _SnapshotPreCommitInterceptor_ instances.
+Before storing a snapshot, Axon Server executes all _AppendSnapshotInterceptor_ instances.
+Once the snapshot is stored in AxonServer, it executes all _PostCommitSnapshotHook_ instances.

-**Note: there is no SnapshotPostCommitInterceptor yet.**
+Similar as for events, you can also register _onFailure_ actions from interceptors from the _AppendSnapshotInterceptor_ interceptors.

 On sending snapshots to a client, Axon Server executes all _SnapshotReadInterceptor_ instances.